 We would politely ask that visitors respect social distancing guidelines and the personal space of others while also adhering to advice conveyed on signs throughout the estate.
 Pets must be kept on leads.

-While no food or drink will be served on the estate, visitors are welcome to bring picnics to be enjoyed in areas unlikely to inhibit others.
+Visitors are welcome to bring picnics to be enjoyed in areas unlikely to inhibit others.